 Some studies involving humans are exempt from IRB pre-approval or additional human participant forms.
-Exempt projects for the Intel ISEF and affiliated fairs are:
+Exempt projects for ISEF and affiliated fairs are:

 - Student-designed Invention, Prototype, Computer Applications or Engineering/Design Project in which the student is the only person testing the invention, prototype or computer application and the testing does not pose a health or safety hazard.
 It is recommended that a Risk Assessment Form (3) be completed.
 The use of human participants (other than the student researcher him/herself) for this testing requires IRB review and approval.

 - Data/record review studies (e.g., baseball statistics, crime statistics) in which the data are taken from preexisting data sets that are publicly available and/or published and do not involve any interaction with humans or the collection of any data from a human participant for the purpose of the student’s research project.

 - Behavioral observations of unrestricted, public settings (e.g., shopping mall, public park) in which all of the following apply: